Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Nextor ships with a Software Development Kit (SDK): a collection of files containing constants, macros, data structure definitions and ready to use helper routines that make it easier to write Nextor-aware drivers and programs.
 It lives in the [`sdk`](../sdk) directory of the Nextor source repository, and it supports development in both assembler (for [Nestor80](https://github.com/Konamiman/Nestor80)) and C (for [SDCC](https://sdcc.sourceforge.net/)).

-[`The sdk's README file`](../sdk/README.md) explains the general organization of the SDK files and how to bring it into your projects.
-You can look at the code comments in the SDK files themselves to know what kind if code, constants or macros each holds.
+The [SDK's README file](../sdk/README.md) explains the general organization of the SDK files and how to bring it into your projects.
+You can look at the code comments in the SDK files themselves to know what kind of code, constants or macros each holds.
 Finally, if you are starting from scratch, [the `templates` directory in the SDK](../sdk/templates) can be useful for you in order to bootstrap your project.

 ### 8.2.
 The Docker development image